parsiya/parsiya.net/content/page/CheatSheet.markdown

 for me.
 I deleted the external switch and used the default switch and it somehow worked so try doing that.

-This might also happen if you are using an active VPN connection by `Cisco AnyConnect` on the host.
+This also happens if you are using an active VPN connection on the host.

 ### Higher Resolution For Debian/Ubuntu Guest in Hyper-V
 Seems like the highest resolution is 1080p.